UnifiedPush/android-connector/connector/Module.md

 ### Unsubscribe

-To unsubscribe, simply call [`unregisterApp`][org.unifiedpush.android.connector.UnifiedPush.unregisterApp].
+To unsubscribe, simply call [`unregister`][org.unifiedpush.android.connector.UnifiedPush.unregister].
 Set the instance you want to unsubscribed to if you used one during registration.

 It removes the distributor if this is the last instance to unregister.